wadewegner/wadewegner.github.com/_posts/2018-01-02-using-salesforce-dx-with-trailhead.md

 alias mdd='function _blah(){ sfdx force:source:convert -d mdapiout && sfdx force:mdapi:deploy -d mdapiout --wait 100 -u $1 && rm -rf mdapiout };_blah'
 ```

-With this alias, I can convert, deploy, and clean all with one command: `mdd tpo`.
-Definitely makes it a lot easier!
+With this alias, I can convert, deploy, and clean all with one command: `mdd tpo`

+Definitely a lot easier!

 ## Wrap it up